Atrufulgium/FrontTick/Compiler/Compiler/Visitors/ProcessedToDatapackWalker.md

 ﻿This compilation stage expects very specifically formatted code, which is the job of the previous stages.
-The only supported statements are the following in the left column; the rest raise errors.
+The only supported statements are the following in the `Before` column; the rest raise errors.
 (So e.g. while loops, etc. at this point!)
 This stage does the following transformations.

+This phase only does few optimisations, namely:
+* Turn `execute ... run execute ...` into `execute ... ...` without the extra `run execute`.
+* Single-line branches do not branch into a separate file.

 <table>
 <tr>